EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    dapr run --app-id vehicleregistrationservice --app-port 5002 --dapr-http-port 3502 --dapr-grpc-port 50002 --components-path ../dapr/components dotnet run
    ```

+   > Notice that you specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use RabbitMQ for pub/sub.

 1. Open a **new** terminal window in VS Code and change the current folder to `src/FineCollectionService`.

 1. Enter the following command to run the FineCollectionService with a Dapr sidecar: